Keav/OB/readme.md

 Personal website development.
 -----
 <br>
-Also my first use of GitHub for a project, so excuse the mess.
+Also my first use of GitHub for a project, so please excuse the mess.
 <br>
 ---
 Steve Jobs